yehudasa/ceph-pr-archive/doc/releases/mimic.rst

 series.
 This release contains many fixes across all components of Ceph.
 We recommend that all users upgrade.

+* http://tracker.ceph.com/issues/36686 is an upgrade bug in this version, where a partial upgrade during recovery/backfill, can cause the OSDs to fail.
+The workaround for users is to upgrade and restart all OSDs or only upgrade when all PGs are active+clean.

+  If you have successfully upgraded to 13.2.2, this issue should not impact you.
+Going forward, we are working on a clean upgrade path for this feature.

 Changelog
 ---------
 * build/ops: Boost system library is no longer required to compile and link example librados program (`issue#25073 <http://tracker.ceph.com/issues/25073>`_, `issue#25054 <http://tracker.ceph.com/issues/25054>`_, `pr#23201 <https://github.com/ceph/ceph/pull/23201>`_, Nathan Cutler)